Zenjo93/frontend-project-lvl2/README.md

 ### Stylish format
 For stylish format output type: ```gendiff -f stylish <file1> <file2>``` <br>
-Also stylish format is  using by default
+Also stylish format is  using by default <br>
 <a href="https://asciinema.org/a/eK8MRkKP5WCLwcArhKD4UrApl"><img src="https://asciinema.org/a/eK8MRkKP5WCLwcArhKD4UrApl.png" width="400"/></a>

 ### Plain: